World Shut Your Mouth (album)

-World Shut Your Mouth is the debut solo album by Julian Cope.
+World Shut Your Mouth is the debut solo album by Julian Cope, released on 17 February 1984.

 Background

-World Shut Your Mouth was written during Cope's 1983 retreat to the village of Drayton Bassett (close to his childhood home of Tamworth), following the breakup of Cope's former band The Teardrop Explodes.
+World Shut Your Mouth was written during Cope's 1983 retreat to the village of Drayton Bassett in Staffordshire (close to his childhood home of Tamworth), following the breakup of Cope's former band The Teardrop Explodes.
 Two of the tracks, "Metranil Vavin" and "Pussyface", had in fact been originally intended for The Teardrop Explodes (and different versions of each appear on the belated 1990 release of the band's scrapped third album, Everybody Wants to Shag...
 The Teardrop Explodes).

 Although World Shut Your Mouth generally retained the uptempo pop drive of The Teardrop Explodes, it was also an introspective and surreal work.
 Cope had spent a period in seclusion in which he recovered from the strain of the final year of the Teardrops and from his LSD excesses of the times.
 During this period, he had also amassed a huge collection of vintage toys.
-His eccentric behaviour both during and post-Teardrops had led to him being labelled by the music media as an "acid casualty" in the vein of Syd Barrett and Roky Erikson, an image which would take him several years to shake off.
+His eccentric behaviour both during and post-Teardrops had led to him being labelled by the music media as an "acid casualty" in the vein of Syd Barrett and Roky Erickson, an image which would take him several years to shake off.
 Cope's contemporary vulnerability and childhood preoccupations informed the songs on the album, most notably on songs like "Head Hang Low" and "Sunshine Playroom".
 Most of the album's tracks featured former Teardrops drummer Gary Dwyer, and other contributors included lead guitarist/producer Steve Lovell (ex-Blitz Brothers), late-period Teardrops bass guitarist Ronnie François and the Dream Academy oboist Kate St. John.
 It was recorded at The Point Studio in Victoria, London, and engineered by Alex Burak.

 World Shut Your Mouth was released on Mercury Records in March 1984, but was seen by critics as somewhat pastoral and out-of-step with the times.
 It gained poor reviews and sold indifferently.
 The album's first single "Sunshine Playroom" featured a macabre and disturbing video directed by David Bailey.
 Both this and the up-tempo follow-up single, "Greatness and Perfection of Love" also flopped.

 The album's title was later reused by Cope for another song, which became a hit single in 1986 (and was also taken for the title of a Dom Joly TV show).